Voultapher/Presentations/visualizing-speedups/present.md

 Note:
 - Higher render resolution
 - Each pattern gets a unique symbol to add another differentiation factor
-- X axis talks about input length instead of size now.
-Confusable concepts in Rust.
 - Colors are changed, to improve readability and differentiate lines that may be close to each other.
 Bright yellow avoided because of poor contrast.
 - Auto-zoom based on data points, instead of +/- 3x

-- Small input length not relevant here
+- (Rust only) X axis talks about input length instead of size now.
+Confusable concepts in Rust.

 ---